Tokyo National Museum 東京国立博物館

 Located at the north end of Ueno Park, the Tokyo National Museum houses the world's richest collection of Japanese art.

 Of the five buildings that make up the Tokyo National Museum, two draw particular attention.
-With hybrid architecture half way between East and West, the main building, Honkan, is located after the National Science Museum, identifiable by its monumental statue of a whale.
+With hybrid architecture half way between East and West, the main building, the honkan, is located after the National Science Museum, identifiable by its monumental statue of a whale.
 It contains collections of Japanese art (while other buildings are devoted to Asian art) organized by period and by theme.
 There are beautiful masks and sculptures, not to mention the finest swords forged in Japan.